Robert Pattinson’s Batman is a ‘gearhead’ who built his Batmobile from scratch

 “The idea being,” he added, “that some of these wealthy industrialist families had private train cars at the turn of the century.
 So, the Batcave is actually in the foundation of this tower.
 It was [another] way of saying, ‘How can we root all these things in things that feel real, but also extraordinary?’”

 Given that The Batman will depict a younger Bruce Wayne in the early days of his vigilante career, it’s refreshing to see the character sporting a more plausible set of accessories.
-And judging by the movie’s almighty runtime, we’re likely to see a whole lot of them.
+And if the movie’s almighty runtime is anything to go by, we’re likely to see a whole lot of them.

 Rocky reception